Top Therapy Services That Need to Be Considered With Autism

 2. Help you understand how to prioritize your child’s goals based on your concerns, teachers concerns and data available.

-3. Ensure that there is a goal that corresponds to every challenge or need that is identified by the school team.
+3. Ensure that there is a goal that corresponds to every challenge or needs that is identified by the school team.

 4. Help parents track their child’s progress based on the quarterly reports that the school sends them on a regular basis;g., is the school giving an objective, measurable improvement of the goal, or just a letter or number to indicate progress or lack of progress?